banindya/cme-workbench/README.md

 - cost control.

 <aside class="notice">
 CME Workbench is advanced tooling and requires some time to adapt to your infrastructure!
+For example the UI is secured by JWTs issued by a state-of-the-art IAM service as well as any services involved.
 </aside>

 ## What is it good for?